xaxaxa-dev/vna/README.md

 # vna
-a simple and cheap vector network analyzer, including support software
+a simple and cheap vector network analyzer, including support software; total BOM cost is well under $100

 # Directory layout
 * Root directory: software; compile and run on any Linux based system